anandka/Learning/Kubernetes Revision.md

 - Network Policies (By default all pods can talk to each other.
 To prevent that Network Policies can be set up)

 #### Authentication
-- Authentication  had 4 mechanisms (first 2 are depricated after k8s 1.19 )
+- Authentication  had 4 mechanisms (First 2 are depricated after k8s 1.19 )
   - Static password file  		(Passed as parameter to API server)
   - Static Token File			(Passed as parameter to API server)
   - Certificates